BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 * Full submission deadline: 23:59 UTC May 25
 * Evaluation and experimentation start: May 21, 2018
 * Disclosure of a list of proposals: May 30, 2018
-* Evaluation and experimentation end: July 31, 2018
+* ~~Evaluation and experimentation end: July 31, 2018~~
+* ~~Announcement of a winner and excellent proposals: August, 2018~~
+* ~~Technical presentation and awarding ceremony: September, 2018~~
+* Evaluation and experimentation end: tbd
-* Announcement of a winner and excellent proposals: August, 2018
+* Announcement of a winner and excellent proposals: tbd
-* Technical presentation and awarding ceremony: September, 2018
+* Technical presentation and awarding ceremony: tbd

 ### 7. Submission procedure
 Anyone can submit a proposal to this competition, but need to meet the following procedure and submission requirements.